5l1v3r1/TG799vacXTREAM-18.1-Champagne/README.md

 ![Screenshot](.previews/telenor_plasmo-password.png)

-First thing that might help anyone that does know how to get logviewer shown up, passwords are stored here also :)
+First thing that might help anyone that does know how to get logviewer shown up, passwords are stored here also for variuos features :)